-This advance information will minimize the possibility that transit might be denied due to noncompliance with Canal regulations.
+This advanced information will minimize the possibility that transit might be denied due to noncompliance with Canal regulations.
 For detailed information, contact the Transit Operations Division Canal Port Captain South Section Manager (OPTS).

-- (3) Vessels that have had the appropriate plans approved will normally retain such approval unless it is determined by the Transit Operations Division Manager that modifications are necessary to ensure safe transit. - (4) The Transit Operations Division accepts electronic drawing submittals via e-mail to PlanApproval@pancanal.com

-- (5) The drawings are to be saved in PDF or AUTOCAD formats.
+- (3) Vessels that have had the appropriate plans approved will normally retain such approval unless it is determined by the Transit Operations Division Manager that modifications are necessary to ensure safe transit. - (4) The Transit Operations Division accepts electronic drawing submittals via e-mail to PlanApproval@pancanal.com - (5) The drawings are to be saved in PDF or AUTOCAD formats.
 All drawings and documents may be compressed together into zip/7z/rar files.
 Files exceeding 10MB must not be included within compressed files, instead they must be sent in their original formats. - (6) Upon review, the submittals will be stamped electronically and returned via e-mail.
-In this manner, the recipient has control of printing any number of copies of the stamped drawings needed to meet distribution requirements. - i.
+In this manner, the recipient has control of printing any number of copies of the stamped drawings needed to meet distribution requirements. - (7) Also, the following information must be provided for all mooring lines to be used for mooring at the new locks in advance of the initial transit for approval: - Mooring Rope Type Approval by an International Association of Classification Societies (IACS) member and/or an Oil Companies International Marine Forum (OCIMF) Mooring Equipment Guidelines (MEG) Mooring Line Certificate and/or Manufacturer's Test Certificate.
+All required certificates must be provided per mooring rope installed and each mooring rope must be identified to ensure traceability. - If used, mooring tails shall have an OCIMF MEG Mooring Tail Certificate and/or Mooring Test Certificate approved by an IACS member OCIMF Mooring Equipment Guidelines (MEG) and/or Manufacturer's Test Certificate. - All certificates submitted to the Panama Canal must be updated and in English language. - i.
 Required Documentation for Initial Transit in Electronic Format